appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/setup-datasource-environments.md

 ## Use Git with Datasource Environments

-Using Git with environment configurations allows you to connect your application to version control and work on different branches, ensuring that changes made during development do not affect the Production environment.
+Using Git with environment configurations allows you to connect your application to version control and work on different branches, ensuring that changes made during development do not affect the production environment.
 This approach enables you to thoroughly test changes on Staging data before merging them into the master branch for deployment.

 You can create a new branch for each feature you're working on and commit changes to that branch as you make progress.
 Once a feature is stable and ready for deployment, you can merge it into the master branch.